OpenSourceLynix/falcon/README.md

 # Updating

-1. Backup `database.sqlie` form your dashboard
+1. Backup `database.sqlite` form your dashboard
 2. Remove old dashboard
 3. Install new dashboard
 4. Run it and stop it
-5. Then replace `database.sqlie` with your one
+5. Then replace `database.sqlite` with your one

 # License